ycpcs/cs497-spring2019/labs/lab02.md

 ### Grading

-Post your report in Moodle by the scheduled due date in the syllabus.
+Post your report in Marmoset by the scheduled due date in the syllabus.
 Your grade for this lab will be composed of:
 - 60% - Answering the questions
 - 40% - Presenting the results and screenshots it took to discover passwords by type used